 If you want to eat dinner out anywhere in New York, good luck getting into the restaurant if you don't have your passport.

-They could they had they couldn't go.
+They couldn't go.

 They had to turn around and walk away.

-Um, and the person was vaccinated.
+And the person was vaccinated.

-Anyway, remember Merrick Garland then decides to go after and target politically the state of Georgia.
+Anyway, remember, Merrick Garland then decides to go after and target politically the state of Georgia.

 Now, Joe Biden, for the five million years that he's now represented Delaware, not one time over the course of his career did he ever try to make voting in Delaware more accessible for the people of Delaware.